-- All principals (or someone designated by the principal) participated in school-level interviews17. - 129 teachers participated in the educator interviews or focus-group interviews. - 30 parents were interviewed (from 20 schools in total).
-In at least a quarter of the cases these parent members also served on the SGBs.
-18 - At least 18 officials from offices of the national and provincial departments of education and districts were interviewed.
+- Principals (or someone designated by the principal) participated in school-level interviews. - 129 teachers participated in the educator interviews or focus-group interviews. - 30 parents were interviewed (from 20 schools in total).
+In at least a quarter of the cases these parent members also served on the SGBs. - At least 18 officials from offices of the national and provincial departments of education and districts were interviewed.